Satyam-Singh-x/sms-spam-classifier/README.md

 📦 Dataset
 The model is trained on the SMS Spam Collection Dataset from Kaggle.

 Dataset link: https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset

+📁 Files in this Repository

+app.py : Streamlit app for classifying SMS messages as spam or ham

+spam.ipynb: Jupyter Notebook containing data cleaning, EDA, text preprocessing, and model building

+vectorizer.pkl :	Pickle file for the text vectorization model

+model.pkl	: Trained  classification model stored as a pickle file

+requirements.txt : List of dependencies for running the project

 🚀 How to Run Locally

 Clone the repo:

 bash
 git clone https://github.com/your-username/spam-classifier.git

 cd spam-classifier

 Install dependencies:

 bash